Peter Blair (wrestler)

-Peter Blair (February 14, 1932 – June 29, 1994) was an American sport wrestler and naval officer.
+Peter Blair (February 14, 1932 – June 29, 1994) was an American wrestler and naval officer.
 He was Olympic bronze medalist in Freestyle wrestling in 1956.
 A Norfolk, Virginia native, Blair attended Granby High School graduating at age 16.
-He would then go on to attend the Naval Academy, graduating in 1955 and winning two NCAA crowns at 190 lbs.
-His greatest year was 1956 when he won the Eastern All-Navy heavyweight title, the All-Navy title at 191 lbs., the 191 lb. class at the AAU Championships, and then won the Olympic Trials.
+He would then go on to attend the Naval Academy, graduating in 1955 and winning two NCAA crowns at 190-pounds.
+His greatest year was 1956 when he won the Eastern All-Navy heavyweight title, the All-Navy title at 191-pounds, the 191-pound class at the AAU Championships, and then won the Olympic Trials.
 After the Olympics he retired from wrestling and became a career Naval officer.
-He was inducted into the National Wrestling Hall of Fame as a Distinguished Member in 2009.
+In 2009, he was inducted into the National Wrestling Hall of Fame as a Distinguished Member.